hotdogee/django-blast/sphinx_doc/usability.md

 - Keep visual noise down: too many elements clamoring for attention, bright colors, exclamation points, animation, etc.
 - Disorganization.
 Does your page look like a ransacked room?
 - Clutter.
 Think Google.
-- Format test for easy scanning.
+- Format text for easy scanning.
 - Use plenty of headings and put time into writing them.
 - No floating headers (keep headers closer to the following text than the preceding text) and if using header levels make them easy to distinguish.
 - Keep paragraphs short.